Connected Components on Lie Groups and Applications to Multi-Orientation Image Analysis: Conclusion and Future Work

-The algorithms are challenged by gaps at tortuous parts in the vascular structure.
+The algorithms are challenged by gaps at highly bending parts in the vascular structure.
 The algorithm cannot connect these structures without connecting different vascular trees at crossings.
-Large spatial gaps also offer problems: choosing $\delta$ too high results in connecting vessel segments belonging to different vascular trees.
+Large spatial gaps also form challenges: choosing $\delta$ too high results in connecting vessel segments belonging to different vascular trees.

 For future work, it would be interesting to train the metric tensor weights $(w_1,w_2,w_3)$ via a PDE-G-CNN to improve results further, and to use optimal transport to determine a hierarchical structure on different \deltaConnected\ components.
 In this article, we have done this with the affinity matrices.
-However, the application is also very suitable for creating a model relying on optimal transport in the Lie group $G$ determining which vascular structures are close and well-aligned, using existing models like \cite{bon2024optimaltransportliegroup}, or by creating new variants that are more suitable to the application at hand.
+However, the application is also very suitable for creating a model relying on optimal transport in the Lie group $G$, determining which vascular structures are close and well-aligned, using existing models like \cite{bonPai2025optimal}, or by creating new variants that are more suitable for the application at hand.
+Additionally, aiming for faster GPU implementations via TaiChi (as done for geodesic tracking in \cite{berg_sherry2024SO3}) by fully using the parallelization options would significantly improve the runtime.